alexcasalboni/aws-lambda-power-tuning/terraform/Readme.md

 ## Before you start

-Modify the variables to your desired region, and to target the correct AWS Account.
+Modify the variables to target the correct AWS Account.

 ```
-variable "aws_region" {
-  default = "eu-west-1"
-}

 variable "account_id" {
   default = "123456789101"
 }